-MyCerebralPalsy.org (MyCP) is a resource for the cerebral palsy community — people with CP, parents and caregivers — to participate in research and discussions of research priorities in CP.
-MyCP connects you to the Cerebral Palsy Research Network’s (CPRN) CP Community Registry (CP-CORE).
+MyCerebralPalsy.org (MyCP) is a resource for the cerebral palsy community — people with CP, parents and caregivers — to participate in research and in discussions about research priorities in CP with clinicians and other community members.
+MyCP connects you to the Cerebral Palsy Research Network’s (CPRN) Community Registry.
 CPRN is a group doctors, therapists and patient advocates collaborating to improve treatments and outcomes for people with CP.
 The network combines the expertise of doctors and therapists committed to treating CP with clinical epidemiologists and rigorous data collection practices to plan and execute high quality clinical trials and quality improvement protocols.
-CP-CORE is a patient-powered registry that enables a unique type of research where questions are answered by you on your computer or mobile device.
-CP-CORE is a secure research database hosted by the University of Utah and used by CPRN to conduct patient-reported outcomes research.
+The CPRN Community Registry is a patient-powered registry that enables a unique type of research where questions are answered by you on your computer or mobile device.
+The CPRN Community Registry is a secure research database hosted by the University of Utah and used by CPRN to conduct patient-reported outcomes research.

 Engage in MyCP and Cerebral Palsy Research